Dr. Paul T. Hill

 Paul A. Lewin is an assistant professor in the department of Agricultural Economics and Rural Sociology at the University of Idaho.
 He does research in rural economic development and assists extension and communities across Idaho through programming and analysis in community economics.
 Before joining the University of Idaho, Dr. Lewin worked in community and economic development across Latin America and subsequently as an economist in both government and private sector positions in Europe and the United States.
 His research program includes entrepreneurship, migration, community economic resilience and dynamic changes of community and small regional economies.
 He is fluent in English and Spanish.

-Daniel Player is assistant professor at the University of Virginia and director of Partners for Leadership in Education.
-He was formerly a senior researcher at Mathematica Policy Research.
+Daniel Player is assistant professor at the University of Virginia.
+He was formerly the director of Partners for Leadership in Education and a senior researcher at Mathematica Policy Research.
 An economist, Dr. Player focuses on the education workforce, particularly the links among policy, funding, performance incentives and the quality of teachers and principals.
 He has also studied the economics of rural areas and farmers’ adoption of new methods.

 Marguerite Roza is the director of the Edunomics Lab at Georgetown University and senior research affiliate at the Center on Reinventing Public Education.
 Dr. Roza’s research traces the effects of fiscal policies at the federal, state and district levels for their implications on resources at school and classroom levels.
 Her calculations of dollar implications and cost equivalent trade-offs have prompted changes in education finance policy at all levels in the education system.
 She has led projects including the Finance and Productivity Initiative at CRPE and the Schools in Crisis Rapid Response Paper Series.
 More recently she served as senior economic advisor to the Bill and Melinda Gates Foundation.
 Her work has been published by Education Sector, the Brookings Institution, Public Budgeting and Finance, Education Next and the Peabody Journal of Education.
 Dr. Roza is author of the highly regarded education finance book, Educational Economics: Where Do School Funds Go?
 (Urban Institute Press, 2010).

-Terry Ryan recently left his position as vice president for Ohio Programs and Policy at the Thomas B. Fordham Institute to become the president of the Idaho Charter School Network.
+Terry Ryan is the president of the Idaho Charter School Network.
+Previously, he served as the vice president for Ohio Programs and Policy at the Thomas B. Fordham Institute.
 Mr. Ryan began his career in education as a teacher in Poland and worked with the Polish Ministry of Education and the Foundation for Education for Democracy in the mid-1990s.
 He was awarded the Paterson International Fellowship from the University of Denver in 1994 and was a research director for the UK-based 21st Century Learning Initiative.
 Ryan was a 2008 New Schools Venture Fund/Aspen Institute Fellow and is a research fellow with the Hoover Institution at Stanford University.
 Ryan holds a bachelor’s degree in history from Eastern Illinois University and a master’s degree in political economy from the University of Denver’s Graduate School of International Studies.